 hunted for their song

-of bird species found for sale in Viet Nam were not subject to any trade controls
+of bird species for sale in Viet Nam lacked trade protection

 hope lies in collaboration

 The songbird trade conservation issue is highly complex.
-A co-ordinated effort by conservationists across different fields is required to tackle plummeting wild population numbers.
+A coordinated effort across different fields is essential.

-Experts from wildlife conservation and research organisations, including TRAFFIC, devised a strategy to protect the region’s songbirds at the first Asian Songbird Trade Crisis Summit in 2015.
-This document, alongside a detailed action plan, guide the IUCN/SSC Asian Songbird Trade Specialist Group in their conservation efforts.
+Wildlife conservation and research experts, including TRAFFIC, crafted a strategy at the 2015 Asian Songbird Trade Crisis Summit to protect the region’s songbirds.
+This document, and an accompanying action plan, guides the IUCN SSC Asian Songbird Trade Specialist Group in their conservation efforts.

 what we're doing to save Asian songbirds